scroll-tech/frontends/src/assets/blog/proofGeneration.md

 Despite their promising potential, most of today's ZKP systems face a major limitation: proof generation is slow and expensive.

 This limitation is commonly posed as a criticism of ZKP technology, and rightly so (for now, at least).
 Generating a proof attesting to the correct execution of some program requires *many* orders of magnitude more computation than the program's original execution.
-Complex computations therefore become very expensive (sometimes *prohibitively expensive*) to generate proofs for.
+Complex programs therefore become very expensive (sometimes *prohibitively expensive*) to generate proofs for.
 This high cost limits the universe of applications for which ZKP technology can be feasibly applied.

 In this article, we'll aim to understand *why* proof generation is so expensive.
 In order to do so, we'll need to break down *how* proof generation works on a technical level, and see exactly which types of computations are involved.
 Once understanding the inner workings of proof generation, we can explore various ideas of how to accelerate it.